mfkiwl/RPX-100-SDR/plugins/feature/startracker/readme.md

 * The overhead position of the Sun, Moon and selected star can be displayed on the Map Feature.
 * It can display local Sidereal time, solar flux density and sky temperature.
 * It can plot the line of sight through the Milky Way.
-* The plugin can communicate with Stellarium, allowing Stellarium to control SDRangel as though it was a telescope and for the direction the antenna is pointing to be displayed in Stellarium.
+* The plugin can communicate with Stellarium, allowing Stellarium to control rpx-100 as though it was a telescope and for the direction the antenna is pointing to be displayed in Stellarium.

 <h2>Settings</h2>